-When the body recognizes them, it releases suitable antibodies that help to destroy those foreign or cancer cells.
+When the body recognizes them, it releases antibodies that help destroy those foreign or cancer cells.

-To combat that antigen or foreign cell, our body’s immune system produces antibodies.
+To combat that foreign cell with antigen, our body’s immune system produces antibodies.

 Differences between antigen and antibody